-Click pictures of houses not hoisting national flag, Uttarakhand BJP chief tells supporters
+Click pictures of homes not displaying national flag, Uttarakhand BJP chief tells supporters

-Mahendra Bhatt said the nation cannot trust those who do not hoist the tricolor to celebrate the 75th Independence Day.
+Mahendra Bhatt said the nation cannot trust those who do not put up the tricolour to celebrate the 75th Independence Day.

-The chief of Bharatiya Janata Party’s Uttarakhand unit on Wednesday asked his supporters to click pictures of houses where the national flag is not hoisted under the Centre’s large-scale campaign to mark the 75th Independence Day, The Times of India reported.
+The chief of Bharatiya Janata Party’s Uttarakhand unit on Wednesday asked his supporters to click pictures of homes where the national flags are not displayed to mark the 75th Independence Day, The Times of India reported.

-Last month, Prime Minister Narendra Modi launched the “Har Ghar Tiranga” campaign to encourage citizens to hoist the tricolour at their homes from August 13 to August 15.
-Reports said the government is aiming at a mass display of flags in 20 crore houses across India.
+Last month, Prime Minister Narendra Modi launched the “Har Ghar Tiranga” campaign to encourage citizens to display the tricolour at their homes from August 13 to August 15.
+Reports said the government is aiming at a mass display of flags in 20 crore homes across India.

 Addressing an event in Haldwani as part of the government’s Azadi Ka Amrit Mahotsav celebrations, BJP Uttarakhand chief Mahendra Bhatt said that India cannot trust those who do not hoist the national flag.